-As students enter the building, they may be asked to display their student ID, walk through a metal detector, and/or have personal items such as backpacks, purses, sport bags, etc. searched.
+As students enter the building, they may be asked to, walk through a metal detector, and/or have personal items such as backpacks, purses, sport bags, etc. searched.
 Multi-use water bottles are encouraged, and there are several filling stations at QHS.